Recognition Awards

 Previous Awardees:

-The Doctoral Dissertation award was created by the International Biogeography Society in 2013, to recognize outstanding work done by students and recent PhD graduates.
+The Doctoral Dissertation Award was created by The International Biogeography Society in 2017 to recognize outstanding work done by students and recent Ph.D. graduates.
 It aims to recognize and promote innovative dissertation work that brings together diverse fields of study, and in so doing, is likely to make major contributions to the field of Biogeography.
+Early Career Biogeographers are eligible if they plan to complete their Ph.D. by 2026 or if they have completed their Ph.D. within the past three years.

 Previous Awardees